-The following matters are your specific responsibility and should be actioned immediately or as soon as possible on once you have access to your property:
+The following matters are your specific responsibility and should be actioned immediately on accessing the property:

-Take note of the routine and emergency numbers for repairs and keep them in a safe place.
+- Please take note of the routine and emergency numbers for repairs and keep them in a safe place.

 Looking after your home

-We want you to make your property a home for you and your family to enjoy.
-It goes without saying that we hope you will take all reasonable care to avoid damage to your home and any neighbouring properties, but accidents do sometimes happen and so we ask that any repairs required or damage is reported to the Central Office team immediately.
+We want you to make a home for you and your family to enjoy.
+We take pride in preparing the property for occupation, and our property management companies and contractors we work with are committed to carrying out any repairs to a satisfactory standard.
+We know you will take all reasonable care to avoid damage to your home and any neighbouring properties.
+However, we understand accidents sometimes happen, so we ask that any repairs required or damage to the property are reported to your property management company immediately.

-A tenant may be charged for an emergency call out if the repair in question could have been carried out within normal working hours.
+- You may be charged for an emergency call out if the repair in question could have been carried out within normal working hours.

 Insuring your home